Are Contract Workers Considered Employees Under the Shops and Establishment Act? What's Your Take?

 Dear Colleague,

-The Delhi Shops and Establishments Act, 1954[(7) "employee" means a person wholly or principally employed, whether directly or otherwise, and whether for wages (payable on permanent, periodical, contract, piece-rate or commission basis) or other consideration, about the business of an establishment and includes an apprentice and any person employed in a factory but not governed by the Factories Act, 1948 (43 of 1948), and for the purpose of any matter regulated by this Act, also includes a person discharged or dismissed whose claims have not been settled in accordance with this Act;]
+[(7) "employee" means a person wholly or principally employed, whether directly or otherwise, and whether for wages (payable on a permanent, periodical, contract, piece-rate, or commission basis) or other consideration, about the business of an establishment and includes an apprentice and any person employed in a factory but not governed by the Factories Act, 1948 (43 of 1948), and for the purpose of any matter regulated by this Act, also includes a person discharged or dismissed whose claims have not been settled in accordance with this Act.]

 Hence:

--those persons wholly or principally employed
+- Those persons wholly or principally employed

--whether directly or otherwise -
+- Whether directly or otherwise

-WHETHER DIRECTLY OR OTHERWISE - Hence direct or otherwise is the clue that it includes any other pattern of engagement also.
-From this we may understand that for counting the number for compliance we need to include both direct as well as " otherwise" pattern employees for coverage of the establishment under Shops and Establishment Act.
-(We need to ensure that the contractor ensures compliance for all types of employees under various statutory aspects like PF, ESI and so on for their employees)
+"Whether directly or otherwise" - Hence, direct or otherwise is the clue that it includes any other pattern of engagement as well.
+From this, we may understand that for compliance counting, we need to include both direct as well as "otherwise" pattern employees for coverage of the establishment under the Shops and Establishment Act.
+(We need to ensure that the contractor ensures compliance for all types of employees under various statutory aspects like PF, ESI, and so on for their employees)

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute